 Whenever I would try to eat more calories, I always felt bloated, sick, and lethargic for hours afterwards.
 Worse still, after a few weeks of trying to eat more, I started getting acid reflux.
 My stomach just wasn’t big enough to handle large meals.
 (I made this issue worse by trying to bulk while intermittent fasting.)

 There’s a fairly simple explanation for why ectomorphs tend to have smaller stomachs.
 Ectomorphs have narrower torsos and shallower rib cages, which leaves less room for our organs.
 Our other organs have fairly fixed sizes, though, so our stomachs wind up seeing the greatest reduction in size.

 It’s no wonder we can’t “just eat more.”
 Our stomachs aren’t big enough… yet.

 What’s interesting, though, is that unlike our ectomorph bone structure, we actually have a bit more control over our stomach size.
 In another study, researchers recruited participants and split them into two groups.
 One group ate their normal diet, whereas the other group was forced to eat extremely small meals.
 Four weeks later, the stomachs of the people who were eating the tiny meals shrunk by as much as 36%.
 The researchers concluded that stomach size can adapt over time.

 This suggests that by gradually eating larger and larger meals, you can increase your stomach size.
 This certainly lines up with my personal experience.
-After gaining sixty pounds of muscle over the course of a couple years, my stomach got bigger, allowing me to comfortably eat larger meals.
+After gaining sixty pounds of muscle over the course of a couple of years, my stomach got bigger, allowing me to comfortably eat larger meals.
 That helped me to intuitively maintain my higher body weight.

 That doesn’t help us when we’re trying to bulk up, though.
 Ectomorphs still start this journey with too-small stomachs.

 If you’re a naturally skinny-fat ectomorph, your insulin sensitivity is likely what differentiates you from a naturally leaner ectomorph.
 You can ignore this section and read our article for skinny-fat guys instead.